Bewley’s Grafton Street cafe to reopen from August 27th at latest

 Phased plan

-“Further areas of the café will be opened in the weeks ahead in line with customer demand.
-We have no further details to share now, but full details will be unveiled in the coming weeks and this evening we are delighted to share this good news about the future of the café with the team and with Bewley’s lovers alike.”
+“Further areas of the cafe will be opened in the weeks ahead in line with customer demand.
+We have no further details to share now, but full details will be unveiled in the coming weeks.”

 Bewley’s Oriental Cafes Ltd first opened on Grafton Street in 1927.
 The cafe closed its doors on March 16th as coronavirus restrictions came into effect.
-In May, The Irish Times revealed that the operator of the cafe, Bewley’s Ltd, which is owned by artist Paddy Campbell, had decided to shut the premises permanently.
+In May, The Irish Times revealed that the cafe operator, Bewley’s Ltd, which is owned by artist Paddy Campbell, had decided to shut the premises permanently.

 This led to a legal skirmish with RGRE in relation to the arrears.